Billing for Amazon Redshift Serverless - Amazon Redshift

 Billing for storage

 Primary storage capacity is billed as Redshift Managed Storage (RMS).
 Storage is billed by GB / month.
-Storage billing is separate from billing for compute resources.
+Storage billing is separate from billing for compute capacity.
 Storage used for user snapshots is billed at the standard backup billing rates, depending on your usage tier.

 Data transfer costs and machine learning (ML) costs apply separately, the same as provisioned clusters.
 Snapshot replication and data sharing across Amazon Regions are billed at the transfer rates outlined on the pricing page.
 For more information, see Amazon Redshift pricing.